Claymont station: History

 Claymont station was originally built by the Pennsylvania Railroad as a commuter rail stop between Philadelphia and Wilmington.
 Service passed on to the Penn Central Railroad in 1968 and Conrail in 1976.
-The former depot, built by the Pennsylvania Railroad, burned down on July 25, 1981.
+The former eastbound depot, built by the Pennsylvania Railroad, burned on July 25, 1981.
+The gutted frame of the eastbound structure suffered two more fires following the 1981 fire.
+A fire on the morning of January 6, 1986 eliminated the remaining standing structure.
 When SEPTA took over service from Conrail on January 1, 1983, Claymont station was closed as service in Delaware was eliminated.
 Claymont station reopened to SEPTA service on October 29, 1990, with retrofitted bus shelters constructed at the station.

 The former Claymont station at Myrtle and Marion avenues was replaced with the Claymont Regional Transportation Center.
 The new station is located 1/2 mi north of the former station at the former site of Evraz Claymont Steel, which is being redeveloped into a mixed-use office, commercial, and light industrial development, and will have connections to area roads, public transportation, and pedestrian and bicycle facilities.
 Plans for the new station date back to 2005.
 On July 29, 2016, the Claymont Regional Transportation Center received a $10 million Transportation Investment Generating Economic Recovery (TIGER) grant from the U.S. Department of Transportation.

 Construction on the Claymont Regional Transportation Center began in spring 2019.
 The new station cost $90 million to build.
 The Claymont Regional Transportation Center, which was dedicated in honor of former State Senator Harris McDowell III in 2022, features two high-level side platforms with a pedestrian bridge over the tracks, a parking garage with 464 spaces, an outdoor parking lot with 343 spaces, and electric vehicle charging stations.
 A ribbon-cutting ceremony for the new station was held on November 27, 2023, with transportation officials, the state's congressional delegation, and station namesake Harris McDowell III in attendance.
 The Claymont Regional Transportation Center opened for train and bus service on December 4, 2023.